marlon-be/marlon-csrfscanner/README.md

 - every form must have a hidden token field,
 - changing or removing that token field should cause a 403 Forbidden response.
 Different rules can be added however.
+Spidering is restricted to the domains of the startpages (as defined in the profile)

 What it doesn't do
 ------------------